shaik1002/biggitlabbomb/doc/ci/pipelines/merge_trains.md

 When you merge a merge request immediately:

 - The commits from the merge request are merged, ignoring the status of the merge train.
-- The merge train pipelines for all other merge requests on the train [are canceled](#automatic-pipeline-cancellation).
+- The merge train pipelines for all other merge requests on the train [are cancelled](#automatic-pipeline-cancellation).
 - A new merge train starts and all the merge requests from the original merge train are added to this new merge train, with a new merge train pipeline for each.
 These new merge train pipelines now contain the commits added by the merge request that was merged immediately.